cnvogelg/amitools/docs/vamos.md

 #### 2.3.1 CPU Selection

-vamos can either emulate a 68000 (default) or a 68020 CPU.
+vamos can either emulate a 68000 (default) a 68020, or a 68040 CPU.
 While the 68k can only address memory with 24 Bits, the 020 has a full 32 Bit address bus.
 Furthermore, the 020 has an extended instruction set.

 | CPU        | Alias       | Remarks  |